Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Wildemount Gazetteer/Eiselcross/Encounters in Eiselcross.md

 3

-The characters find a camp of 2d4 [minotaurs](https://www.dndbeyond.com/monsters/minotaur) and 4d6 [orcs](https://www.dndbeyond.com/monsters/orc) looking for wildfolk to recruit for the Kryn.
+The characters find a camp of 2d4 [minotaurs](https://www.dndbeyond.com/monsters/minotaur) and 4d6 [orcs](https://www.dndbeyond.com/monsters/orc) looking for [[wildfolk]] to recruit for the [[Kryn Dynasty|Kryn]].
 These explorers want to keep their operation covert.
 If they aren't convinced the characters can keep their secret, the Xhorhasians attack.

 4